 - Wellbeing moved into the forefront of design with the setting up of The Quality of Life Foundation.
-As the Foundation set out its inaugural goals, Design Update caught up on a video call with Professor Sadie Morgan OBE •

-• Design Update: You established the Foundation People want to have a say about their environment. with the aim of improving quality of life by focusing Access to green space, freedom of movement, a sense on built environments.
+As the Foundation set out its inaugural goals, Design Update caught up on a video call with Professor Sadie Morgan OBE • with the aim of improving quality of life by focusing Access to green space, freedom of movement, a sense on built environments.
 Can you talk a bit about the of belonging, fun and wonder - all these things are vital to Foundation's aims, and what led you to set it up?

-Sadie Morgan: I'm passionate about improving quality of thinking. life, and I also believe that great design can transform
+Sadie Morgan: I'm passionate about improving quality of thinking. life, and I also believe that great design can transform and it's interesting that residents are not often asked buildings. what they think.
+We ask the great and the good, the professionals and the professors, but we don't ask people.